 Student Code of Conduct

-Introduction to Community Standards and the Code of Conduct
+Introduction to the Student Code of Conduct

 - Act with compassion and respect

-- Withhold judgment and seek learning
+- Withhold judgement and seek learning

 - Take civility and integrity into every environment